Article

 The Workforce Training Fund Program (WTFP) supports professional development in Massachusetts.
 All of the state's employers contribute at a flat rate of 0.056% in 2024.
 See the update for 2025 on the official government website.

-Workers’ Compensation
+Workers’ compensation

-Employers must purchase Workers' Compensation Insurance from one of the state's qualified commercial carriers.
+Employers must purchase workers' compensation Insurance from one of the state's qualified commercial carriers.
 You may not self-certify.

-Penalties for non-compliance are severe, including:
+Penalties for non-compliance are severe.

-- Employers issued SWOs may face criminal charges, including up to one year in prison and/or a fine of up to $1,500 upon conviction
+Criminal charges | Up to 1 year prison and/or fine up to $1,500 upon conviction |

 Simplify US payroll tax compliance with Deel